The Art Of Displaying Candles

-The art of displaying candles is completely subjective.
-Because as everyone knows, beauty is in the eye of the beholder.
+The art of displaying candles is entirely subjective.
+Because, as everyone knows, beauty is in the eye of the beholder.

-Over the years I have come up with various ways to feature candles in my decor.
+Over the years, I have come up with various ways to feature candles in my home decor.
+Below are the ways I’ve displayed candles.

 I purchased several bags of flat marbles that are usually near the floral arrangements in the craft stores to use for this arrangement.

-I’ve used other fillers such as seashells, pine cones, acorns and all kinds of things in an arrangement of candles.
+I’ve used other fillers such as seashells, pine cones, acorns, and all kinds of things in an arrangement of candles.
+This is, of course, my own idea of the art of candle display.

 Whether it’s for my own relaxation or that of guests, having a supply of candles always comes in handy.

-It’s nice to sit in the darkness when the candles are lit and just enjoy the ambiance.
-I cannot think of anything prettier dancing in the shadows than candles.
+It’s nice to sit in the darkness when the candles are lit and enjoy the ambiance.
+I cannot think of anything prettier than candles dancing in the shadows.

 Candle flames give off a cozy light and a warm glow, which somehow manages to make everything else look more beautiful.